What Not to Do in Italy

 If service is excellent, you can round up a couple euros on the bill to show your appreciation, but it is not expected or necessary.
 Some restaurants will add in a gratuity to your bill, so if you want to leave a tip, double-check that to make sure you don’t tip twice.

-The exception to this is if you take a free walking tour in Italy (which I highly recommend.)
-You should always tip your guide, since they do actually work for tips only.
+The exception to this is if you take any tour in Italy— you should always tip your guide, since many do actually work for tips only.

 6. Buying fake souvenirs